What Is a Utility Token? A Comprehensive Guide w/ Examples

 What Is a Utility Token?

-A utility token is a type of designed to give a holder access to a blockchain service or product.
+A utility token is a type of cryptocurrency designed to give a holder access to a blockchain service or product.
 It stands in contrast to security tokens, which are digital counterparts to securities in traditional finance and thus susceptible to regulatory scrutiny.

 On the other hand, utility tokens are issued on preestablished blockchains, and they are tied to specific projects.
 In most cases, project creators distribute these tokens as a means of raising capital for further development.
 The holders can then use these tokens to pay for fees and services related to the project.